-I painted three thin coats, lightly sanding with a 320 grit sandpaper between each coat.
-I decided to lightly distress the bannister and the treads as I did not want the overall look to be too formal, lest people who enter my home think someone serious lives here.
+I painted three thin coats, lightly sanding them with a 320 grit sandpaper between each coat.
+I decided to lightly distress the banister and the treads as I did not want the overall look to be too formal, lest people who enter my home think someone serious lives here.

 I painted every other tread.
 I had an elaborate and complex system that changed daily of which tread could be stepped on and which could not.
 Luckily, we are a bunch of tall folks.
 Taking two steps at a time, leaping over two large landings was not too much of a stretch for us.
-I considered just telling everyone to slide down the bannister and avoid the stairs all together.
-Here is a quick video of our daily up and downs, with the stairs I mean.
+I considered just telling everyone to slide down the banister and avoid the stairs altogether.
+Here is a quick video of our daily ups and downs, with the stairs I mean.

-For risers, trim and railings, I chose Sherwin Williams Trim paint in White – Semi Gloss.
+For risers, trim, and railings, I chose Sherwin Williams Trim to paint in White – Semi-Gloss.
 This is a very durable paint.
-All of my trim and baseboards are painted in this paint and I wanted a cohesive look.
+All of my trim and baseboards are painted in this paint, and I wanted a cohesive look.

 Why didn’t I realize a Black and White Staircase is so much more striking than trying my hand at a new finish of faux rustic I had never even practiced before.
 Why, why????

-I learned a few tips along the way you may want to consider if you are planning on painting your stairs.
+I learned a few tips along the way that you may want to consider if you are planning to paint your stairs.

-#1 If you have a large stair case, plus landings, plan on this taking a long time.
-If you have a shorter stair case, then it won’t be as painful.
+#1 If you have a large staircase, plus landings, plan on this taking a long time.
+It won’t be as painful if you have a shorter staircase.
 For the hours I put in on the painted staircase, I could have painted every neighbor’s kitchen on my court.

 Also, keep a picture of your dream in your head or nearby.
 It will keep you focused and prevent you from going insane.

-#2 If you have furry pets, consider banishing them to the outside, or loaning them to a friend for the duration of the project.
+#2 If you have furry pets, consider banishing them to outside or loaning them to a friend for the project’s duration.
 Neither option was available to me.
 Dog hair became the bane of my existence.
 I would wipe off dog hair, only to have it come floating down from the air two seconds later.
 I could attribute 20 hours alone to removing dog hair.
 My dog is my 4th child, so I forgave her for deliberately trying to sabotage my efforts.

 As soon as the last coat of Top Coat dried, she took up her post again.
 Sigh.

 #3 Get over being a perfectionist.
-You will drive yourself nuts if you try to make sure every detail is perfect.
-Painting a Stair Case is just not possible to make it perfect unless you are professional painter, you tent the area around it and spray it out.
-Your Painted Stairs won’t be perfect, but when the job is finished, no one will notice.
+You will drive nuts if you try to ensure every detail is perfect.
+Painting a Stair Case is just not possible to make it perfect unless you are a professional painter; you tent the area around it and spray it out.
+Your Painted Stairs won’t be perfect, but no one will notice when the job is finished.

 I am thrilled with how my imperfect home works together.
 Bench made entirely of junk sits beneath my slightly imperfect DIY Black and White Stairs.

-#4 When you are starting to go batty from painting the 100th railing, just be grateful you have the staircase and home to beautify in the first place.
+#4 When starting to go batty from painting the 100th railing, just be grateful you have the staircase and home to beautify in the first place.

 #5 When all is completed, take a bajillion photos.
 Text your family and friends to let them know you just finished your Opus Dei.
-Stay up late doing nothing but staring at the stair case from different angles.
-Turning different lights on and off to see how your Black and White Painted Staircase looks.
+Stay up late doing nothing but staring at the staircase from different angles.
+Turning other lights on and off to see how your Black and White Painted Staircase looks.